jmquigley/gadgets/docs/lib/tooltip/Tooltip.md

 #### Styles
 - `ui-tooltip` - Applied to the top level `<div>` in the control
+- `ui-tooltip-content` - Applied to the container around the content (text) of the tooltip.

 #### Properties
 - `color: string ('white')` - the color of the tooltip text